Marilyn Milian: The People's Court

-Milian served as presiding judge in the second life of the courtroom show The People's Court, the first arbitration-based reality court show and the second-longest running court show in history.
-Milian presided over the program from the spring of 2001, which was late in The People's Courts 17th season (or the fourth season of the revived version of the show), to the end of the 2022-23 season.
+Halfway through the 2000-2001 television season, which Milian became the presiding judge on the revival of the arbitration-based reality court show The People's Court after Jerry Sheindlin, who had been presiding since September 1999, left the series midway through its fourth season.
+She was the third judge to preside over the revival, which premiered in 1997 with former New York City mayor Ed Koch in the judge's seat.

-The People's Court has featured several arbitrators, with Milian currently holding the title of the longest-presiding arbitrator over the series.
-By the completion of the show's 28th season (2012–13), Milian had completed twelve and a half seasons presiding over the program, officially making her the longest-running judge on The People's Court.
-The late Joseph Wapner, the show's original judge, was the previous holder of this record.
-By the spring of 2021, she reached 20 years as presiding judge over the program.
+She would remain as the presiding judge for the remainder of the revival's run, which concluded at the end of the 2022-23 television season.
+During the revival's sixteenth season, Milian became the longest presiding judge in the history of The People's Court; in doing this she surpassed the previous mark held by Joseph Wapner, the arbiter of the original People's Court series that ran from 1981 until 1993.

 In contrast to The People's Courts previous arbiters, Milian is considerably more animated in her role, but she's also known for being levelheaded and logical in her observations and handling of the cases.
 Although engaging for the most part, Milian also dishes out a good-natured, lively sass at the litigants and does not tolerate any disrespect from them.

 Milian explains Americans' fascination with the court show genre: "We are a fast-food nation.
 People love to see resolution, they want to watch someone who has done wrong confronted and see justice prevail … all in an hour."

 Milian was portrayed by Cecily Strong in a 2017 Saturday Night Live parody of The People's Court where she presided over a case between President Donald Trump and three judges of the United States Court of Appeals for the Ninth Circuit.

 Justice for the People with Judge Milian

-In April 2023, it was reported that Allen Media Group had signed Milian to a new show, Justice for the People with Judge Milian, the show premiered in syndication fall 2023.
+In April 2023, it was reported that Allen Media Group had signed Milian to a new show, Justice for the People with Judge Milian, and the show premiered in syndication fall 2023.
+In July 2025, the show was nominated for an Emmy Award.